frvnxis/credit-risk-classification/Credit_Risk/Credit Risk Analysist .md

 ## **Summary**

-* A lending company might want a model that requires classifying healthy loans and non-healthy loans correctly most of the time:

-    * Healthy loans being identified as a non-healthy loan might be more costly for a lending company since it might cause the loss of customers.

-    * Non-healthy loans being identified as a healthy loan might also be more costly for a lending company due to the loss of funds being provided by the lender.
+* A lending company might want a model that requires classifying healthy loans and non-healthy loans correctly most of the time.
+With that being said, healthy loans being identified as a non-healthy loan might be more costly for a lending company since it might cause the loss of customers and non-healthy loans being identified as a healthy loan might also be more costly for a lending company due to the loss of funds being provided by the lender.

 `The Logistic Regression model fitted with OverSampled data performed much better than the model fitted with Imbalanced data due to the data being balanced and generating a higher accuracy score and a higher recall, indicating that the model will make extremely fewer mistakes when classifying non-healthy loans.`